 Maximum penalty: 200 penalty units.
-1,000 penalty units in the case of a corporation or 200 penalty units or 3 months imprisonment (or both) in the case of an individual.
+1,000 penalty units in the case of a corporation or 200 penalty units (or both) in the case of an individual.

 (8) A head contractor must not serve a payment claim on the principal accompanied by a supporting statement knowing that the statement is false or misleading in a material particular in the particular circumstances.